Complete Guide: Installing Manjaro with Secure Boot Enabled

 Conclusion

-You have only scratched the surface and there is work to be done – installing Xorg, applications, themes – what ever you fancy – it’s really up to you how this adventure ends.
+You have only scratched the surface, and there is work to be done – installing Xorg, applications, themes – whatever you fancy – it’s really up to you how this adventure ends.

 Have fun – I did.